Republicans recoil from Missouri Sen. Hawley after election results challenge

 David Humphreys is president and CEO of Tamko Building Products in Joplin, Missouri, who has donated millions of dollars to Hawley and other Republicans.
 But Humphreys opposed Trump's election in 2016, saying he couldn't justify supporting Trump to his children.

-"I need to say the same about Missouri's U.S. Sen. Josh Hawley, who has shown his true colors as an anti-democracy populist by supporting Trump's false claim of a 'stolen election,'" Humphreys said in the statement late Thursday to the news site the Missouri Independent.
+"I need to say the same about Missouri's U.S. Sen. Josh Hawley, who has shown his true colors as an anti-democracy populist by supporting Trump's false claim of a 'stolen election,'" Humphreys said in a statement provided to the AP Friday.
 "Hawley's irresponsible, inflammatory, and dangerous tactics have incited violence and further discord across America.
 And he has now revealed himself as a political opportunist willing to subvert the Constitution and the ideals of the nation he swore to uphold."

-Phone and email messages seeking comment from Humphreys on Friday were not immediately returned.

 The pile-on continued.
 The student bar association at the University of Missouri law school, where Hawley taught, issued a statement calling for his resignation.

-The Kansas City Star listed Hawley as second only to Trump as responsible for the attack on the Capitol, and noted Hawley had issued a political fundraising solicitation as the siege was underway.
+The Star noted that Hawley had issued a political fundraising solicitation as the siege was underway.

 "But this is not about me!
 It is about the people I serve, and it is about ensuring confidence in our elections," said the email sent just as thousands were marching up Pennsylvania Avenue from a rally outside the White House headlined by Trump.
 "That's why I am standing up on behalf of the people I serve to relay their concerns to Washington.
 For conviction.
 For principle.
 For our country.
 For YOUR VOTE."